mesoSPIM/mesoSPIM-control/README.md

 * ASI stages: [ASI Tiger drivers](http://www.asiimaging.com/support/downloads/tiger-controller-console/).
 If using USB connection, check ASI instructions on [USB support](http://www.asiimaging.com/support/downloads/usb-support-on-ms-2000-wk-controllers/)

-#### Python
+### Anaconda
-mesoSPIM-control is usually installed with [Anaconda](https://www.anaconda.com/download/).
+mesoSPIM-control is usually installed from [Anaconda](https://www.anaconda.com/download/).

-##### Anaconda
-Create and activate a Python 3.7 environment `mesoSPIM-py37` from Anaconda prompt:
+1. Create and activate a new environment `mesoSPIM-py37` from Anaconda prompt:
 ```
 conda create -p C:/Users/Public/conda/envs/mesoSPIM-py37 python=3.7
 conda activate C:/Users/Public/conda/envs/mesoSPIM-py37
 ```
-The step above is highly recommended, to avoid conflicts if some libraries already exist or will be changed in the default environment.
-This helps keep your mesoSPIM-dedicated python environment clean and stable.

-Install from PyPi:
+2. Install `mesoSPIM-control` from PyPi:
 ```
 pip install mesospim-control
 ```
 The code will be installed in `C:\Users\Public\conda\envs\mesoSPIM-py37\Lib\site-packages\mesoSPIM` directory.
-You can launch the program from anywhere in Anaconda prompt by typing `mesospim-control`.

 ## Launching
 ### Desktop shortcut
+For the end users we recommend this method.
-Find files `mesoSPIM.bat` and `mesoSPIM-shortcut.lnk` in the `..\mesoSPIM\` directory.
+Find files `mesoSPIM.bat` and `mesoSPIM-shortcut.lnk` in the `..\mesoSPIM\` directory defined above.
 Copy the `mesoSPIM-shortcut` (one with blue-orange icon) to your desktop.
-Double-click it to launch  `mesospim-control`.
+Double-clicking the shortcut will launch the `mesoSPIM-control`.

-### Anaconda prompt
+### Anaconda prompt (alternative)
 Activate the environment
 ```
 conda activate C:\Users\Public\conda\envs\mesoSPIM-py37
 ```
-Launch the `mesospim-control` from anywhere:
+Launch the `mesospim-control` from any directory:
 ```
 mesospim-control
 ```
-Alternatively, navigate to folder `C:\Users\Public\conda\envs\mesoSPIM-py37\Lib\site-packages\mesoSPIM` and run
+Or, navigate to folder `C:\Users\Public\conda\envs\mesoSPIM-py37\Lib\site-packages\mesoSPIM` and run
 ```
 python mesoSPIM_Control.py
 ```
-The latter method requires more steps but allows more control, since you can move the `mesoSPIM` folder to where you like in your file system.
+These methods are recommended for developers - they require more steps but allow more control, since you can move the `mesoSPIM` folder to where you like in your file system.

-For the end users we recommend the desktop shortcut method.

-The newly installed software will start with the `mesoSPIM/config/demo_config.py` file (demo mode).
-If you have multiple configuration files you will be prompted to choose one.

-#### Prepare a configuration file and wire the NI DAQ
+### Prepare a configuration file and wire the hardware
-The configuration files are in the `config` directory.
+The config files are stored in the `mesoSPIM/config` directory.
-Launch with `demo_config.py` file to make sure installation went successfully and dry run does not throw any errors.
-The `demo_config.py` file has most hardware replaced with `Demo` simulated devices.
+The newly installed software will launch with the `demo_config.py`, which has all external hardware replaced with `Demo` simulated devices, to make sure installation is successful in "dry run".

-Another quick way to start in demo mode from Anaconda (for developers): ``` python mesoSPIM_Control.py -D ```
+Tip: another quick way to start in demo mode from command line (for developers): ``` python mesoSPIM_Control.py -D ```

+If you have multiple config files you will be prompted to choose one that corresponds to your hardware.

 Once your hardware is connected and turned on, change the `Demo` devices to hardware-specific names, set their parameters, and test each device.
 See [Wiki](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation/wiki/mesoSPIM_configuration_file) for details.